mukuliskul/ChatGPT-2.0/Readme.md

 This is a chat application developed using React and Express, which leverages the power of the OpenAI API to integrate an AI-powered chatbot into a web application.
 With this application, users can have interactive conversations with the ChatGPT model to obtain responses to their queries and engage in various conversational scenarios.

+> :warning: **NOTE:** This application is currently not working due to updates in the OpenAI API and is not being maintained.
+Due to these reasons the application may not work as intended.

 ## Skills Learned

 During the development of ChatGPT 2.0 using React and the OpenAI API, several skills were acquired and honed.
 These skills include: